openSUSE:Travel Support Program

 * Izabel Valverde (finance & planning)

-The openSUSE Travel support Program supports community members with the goal of spreading the word of openSUSE and build up local communities.
+The openSUSE Travel support Program supports community members by reimbursing travel costs for attending events with the goal of promoting openSUSE and building of local communities.

 Any openSUSE Advocate or Member requiring travel assistance to attend an event to represent openSUSE can request travel sponsorship.

-The Travel Committee might sponsor more than one person for an event if needed, in case there will be a booth or any other need but this depends from the form of the event, the expected guests on the event and variety of other similar reasons.
-Priority will be given for speakers presenting openSUSE topics, persons staffing and organizing exhibits or other openSUSE promoting activities.
+The Travel Committee may choose to sponsor more than one person to attend an event.
+This will depend on the planned activities, the size of the event and other factors.
+Priority will be given to speakers presenting openSUSE topics, and community members staffing and organizing exhibits or other openSUSE promoting activities.
+Anyone sponsored to attend openSUSE events is expected to volunteer at the openSUSE event.

 If you receive sponsorship you have to...